A person's hand holding a glass of whiskey with ice cubes

 That’s quite a long job description!
 And there’s even more.
 Topical metronidazole can treat a few gnarly infections, such as rosacea and bacterial vaginosis.
 Plus, it has several off-label uses:

-• Bite wound infections from animals
+• Bite wound infections from animal

 • Infections from human bites (eek!)